BhaskarMantralaHub/wdio-mocha-js/docs/README.md

 ▸ **loadConfig**(): `void`

-Loads configuration from .env file and validates required properties from .env.example file
+Loads configuration from .env file when wdio.conf file loads and validates required properties from .env.example file

+**`File`**

+.env.example - Has all required properties to support the project

+**`File`**

+.env - local file - should have all property values set as per .env.example

 #### Returns